Step 1: Provide your Word files using the button above or by toss and let go.

 +

 Yes when the Word contains real text layers (DOCX, ODT, HTML, TXT, EPUB).
 Image-based Word produces an image-only PDF — to make it searchable, follow up with /pdf-ocr/ to run optical character recognition over the page bundle.
+Output defaults to DOCX — the Office Open XML package — because it is the format current Word versions read without a compatibility warning.

 Can I password-protect the PDF after conversion?